Remi Tinubu: Education

-Tinubu received a B.S. in Education from the University of Ife and a National Certificate of Education in Botany and Zoology from the Adeyemi College of Education.
+Tinubu received a B.S. in Education from the Obafemi Awolowo University and a National Certificate of Education in Botany and Zoology from the Adeyemi College of Education.

 Political career

 She became the first lady of Lagos State when her husband Bola Tinubu was elected as governor.
 As first lady, she established the New Era Foundation, dedicated to establishing centers for "all round development of young ones and promote public awareness on environmental health and community service."

 When Tinubu was elected, it was challenged at the Legislative House Election Petition Tribunal - which later convened and upheld the election in 2012.

 Tinubu was one of over 100 senators elected in the 8th assembly in 2015.
 Six of these were women.
 The others were Stella Oduah and Uche Ekwunife, who both represent Anambra, Fatimat Raji Rasaki, Rose Okoji Oko and Binta Garba.
 At the 2019 general elections, she retained her senatorial seat representing Lagos Central, making it her third tenure in office.

 In 2016, Senator Tinubu requested adequate security from the Inspector General of Police as a result of an alleged threat of assault by colleague and fellow party member Dino Melaye during a senate closed-door session.

 She was listed alongside Babajide Sanwo-Olu, Tony Elumelu and other prominent people for the Eko Excellence Awards in 2019.

 In 2020, she called for the creation of state police as a way of tackling the rising spate of insecurity in the country.

-She is a firm believer in investing in Society Human Capital and Her Youth Empowerment and Skill Acquisition Scheme in collaboration with Good Boys and Girls Empowerment Scheme (GBGES) has produced 1,172 beneficiaries.
+She supports investing in Society Human Capital and Her Youth Empowerment and Skill Acquisition Scheme in collaboration with Good Boys and Girls Empowerment Scheme (GBGES) has produced 1,172 beneficiaries.
 About 164 youths were tranined on various skills and received start up kits and capital of about N40,000 each.

 In March 2021, Senator Tinubu proposed a bill to reform the Nigerian Postal Service (NIPOST) to make it a more viable entity.
 She also received the award for the most impactful female senator at The Guardian-organized Inter national Women's Day Summit 2021.